Step Brothers (film): Plot

-At Derek's birthday party, Dale and Brennan present a pitch video for their entertainment company, "Prestige Worldwide", that includes a music video, "Boats 'N Hoes", which they filmed on Robert's boat without his permission.
-The presentation backfires when the video shows the boat crashing, shattering Robert and Nancy's sailing dreams and straining their marriage.
-On Christmas, Robert and Nancy announce they are divorcing, upsetting Brennan and Dale, who blame each other.
-Brennan and Dale go their separate ways, live independently, and gradually become functioning adults.
+At Derek's birthday party, Brennan and Dale show a promotional video for their proposed entertainment business, "Prestige Worldwide".
+The promo includes a music video they filmed on Robert's boat without his permission that ends with the boat crashing.
+With their plans to sail the world dashed, Robert and Nancy's marriage becomes strained, and at Christmas they announce their divorce.
+Brennan and Dale argue, blame each other, and move out separately.
+While living independently, each becomes more functional and productive.

-Brennan gets a job at Derek's helicopter leasing firm and insists on overseeing a prestigious sales event, the Catalina Wine Mixer.
-He hires the catering company that employs Dale, whom he reconciles with, and invites Robert and Nancy to attend.
-The party goes well until the lead singer of the hired Billy Joel cover band loses his temper with a heckler and is hustled away.
-Derek blames Brennan for the fiasco and fires him.
-Robert encourages Brennan and Dale to be their eccentric child-at-heart selves again and perform to save the party.
-The pair take the stage and Brennan sings "Por Ti Volaré" while Dale accompanies him on drums.
-Brennan's moving performance causes Robert and Nancy to rekindle their romance, Brennan and Derek to finally make amends, and for Denise to become infatuated with Brennan.
-Dale, meanwhile, ends his affair with Alice, much to her dismay.
+Brennan asks Derek for a job at the helicopter leasing company, and later insists on running a major client event, the Catalina Wine Mixer.
+He hires the catering company where Dale works, reconciles with him, and invites Robert and Nancy to attend.
+During the event, the hired Billy Joel cover band quits after the lead singer overreacts to a heckler.
+Derek holds Brennan responsible and fires him.
+Robert, realizing that his rigid demands for Brennan and Dale to mature have stifled them, urges them to perform.
+They take the stage and Brennan sings "Por ti volaré" while Dale plays drums.
+Their moving performance prompts Robert and Nancy to reunite, improves Brennan's relationship with Derek, and triggers Denise's romantic interest in Brennan.
+Dale ends his affair with Alice.

-Six months later, Robert and Nancy have remarried and moved back to their old house, while Brennan and Dale have turned "Prestige Worldwide" into a successful entertainment company that owns several karaoke bars and restaurants.
-As a Christmas gift for Brennan and Dale, Robert has turned his boat into a tree house stocked with props.
+Six months later, Robert and Nancy have remarried and returned to the house, while Brennan and Dale operate Prestige Worldwide as a small entertainment business providing karaoke services.
+Robert has turned his boat into a tree house stocked with props as a Christmas gift for Brennan and Dale.
+In a mid-credits scene, Brennan and Dale retaliate against the bullies.

-In a mid-credit scene, Dale and Brennan get their revenge on the schoolyard bullies who previously beat them up.